Basis of Presentation and Summary of Significant Accounting Policies

 Foreign Currency Transactions, Translations and Foreign Operations

 The functional currency of the Bangladesh and India subsidiaries are the Bangladeshi Taka and Indian Rupee, respectively.
 All assets and liabilities denominated in each entity’s functional currency are translated into the United States Dollar using the exchange rate in effect as of the balance sheet dates.
 Expenses are translated using the weighted average exchange rate for the reporting period.
-The resulting translation gains and losses are recorded within the unaudited interim condensed consolidated statements of operations and comprehensive loss and as a separate component of stockholders’ equity.
+The resulting translation gains and losses are recorded within the unaudited interim condensed consolidated statements of operations and comprehensive loss and as a separate component of stockholders’ (deficit) equity.
 Foreign currency transaction gains and losses are recorded within other income (expense) in the accompanying unaudited interim condensed consolidated statements of operations and comprehensive loss.
-Transaction gains and losses were $0.3 million gain and $0.1 million gain for the three months ended June 30, 2023 and 2022 respectively.
-Transaction gains and losses were $0.3 million gain and $0.1 million gains for the six months ended June 30, 2023 and 2022, respectively.
+Transaction gains and losses were not material for the three months ended March 31, 2021 and 2020.

 Operations outside the United States are subject to risks inherent in operating under different legal systems and various political and economic environments.
 Among the risks are changes in existing tax laws, possible limitations on foreign investment and income repatriation, government price or foreign exchange controls, and restrictions on currency exchange.